jypa/GreyWorm/README.md

 ## Usage

-Use these flags when running the bot
+Run GreyWorm.Console.exe with these flags when running the bot.

 flag | description    | default
 -----|----------------|--------